mboodhoo/Python_Cafe_Sales/README.md

 The original data is called: dirty_cafe_sales.csv

 I then performed various levels of cleaning based on the columns I wanted to analyse.
-For example, clean_cafe_items.csv is specifically cleaned to analyse the items column.
-The same applies to every other clean data csv file present.
+For example, clean_cafe_items.xlsx is specifically cleaned to analyse the items column.
+The same applies to every other clean data xlsx file present.